"You've Got" the Touch

-"You've Got the Touch" is a song written by Lisa Palas, John Jarrard and Will Robinson, and recorded by American country music band Alabama.
-The song, a ballad done in the band's signature mellow style, was released in December 1986, as the second and final single from the album The Touch.
-"You've Got" the Touch was a number-one hit on the Billboard Hot Country Singles chart in April 1987.
+"You've Got' the Touch" is a song written by Lisa Palas, John Jarrard and Will Robinson, and recorded by American country music band Alabama.
+The song, a ballad done in the band's signature mellow style, was released in December 1986, as the second and final single from the album The Touch. "'You've Got' the Touch" was a number-one hit on the Billboard Hot Country Singles chart in April 1987.

 The song was Alabama's 21st — and as it turned out, final consecutive — chart-topper in a string that dated from August 1980's "Tennessee River".
-The follow-up single, the semi-autobiographical "Tar Top," peaked at number seven that November, breaking the streak.
+The follow-up single, the semi-autobiographical "Tar Top", peaked at number seven that November, breaking the streak.
 A new streak would be started in early 1988 with the song "Face to Face".

-This song is unrelated to Stan Bush's song of a similar title from the 1986 Transformers movie.
+This song is unrelated to Stan Bush's song of a similar title from 1986's The Transformers: The Movie.